WoolenStone6633/Glitched-Piano/README.md

 # Glitched Piano
 Based on a regular piano.
 Has a couple of visualizers, along with a couple of different glitches.
-If you see a glitched-out button, don't click it.
-Check the deployment section for the link.
+If you see a glitched-out button, don't click it. $\color{blue}Check \ the \ deployment \ section \ for \ the \ link.$

 ## Features
 - Multiple visualizers